 As if the helmet was not enough, the guy is wearing a pair of wide shoulder pads.
 Right below the right shoulder pad, it looks like they tacked on the back wing of a hot wheel car.
 Remember game cover art fans, sometimes enough is indeed enough.

 If you knew anything about Imagic covers, you knew this was coming up.
 Demon Attack is one of the crown jewels of the video game cover world.
 This cover is either the most super radical awesome cover of all time or one of the dumbest.
 This cover was made when someone, some mad genius took a few dinosaurs toys they had lying around, glue gunned some airplane wings and missiles on them, spray painted them a metallic silver and took photos of them flying through space.

-I could say it a billion times and it still doesn’t get old.
-I will leave it up to you to decide the level of awesome this cover has.
+I could say it a billion times, and it still doesn’t get old.
+So I will leave it up to you to decide the level of awesome this cover has.